As you go back to school after COVID-19, how will you attend to students' and teachers' social-emotional needs?

 Ask each student to bring a dish, so to speak, when it comes to building your classroom community.

 Elementary school teachers commonly involve students as community members by rotating them through class roles like line leader or student of the week.
-Older students need roles that are truly meaningful to them.
+Older students need roles that are truly meaningful to them, such as discussion facilitator.

 Extend the same grace you offer your students to yourself.